 Nebenbestimmungen: […] erlischt beim Bezug von Leistungen nach dem SGB II / XII

-Yes, this is possible but often times not a very attractive option.
+It is possible to accumulate both ALG1 and paid opportunities, but it is not a very attractive option.
 Here are the limitations:

 - You are not allowed to work more than 15h a week (since you need time to find a real job again)